turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 # true or false
 ```

-In Ruby a method can end with a question-mark, and that is a signal that this
+In Ruby a method can end with a question-mark, and that typically is used as a signal that this the method returns true or false.
-is a yes-or-no question.
-The response is either going to be true or false.

 The test looks like this: